Empirical Quantum Advantage in Constrained Optimization from Encoded Unitary Designs: Circuit Designs and Primitives for CE-QAOA

 \begin{remark}[Hardware-friendly alternatives] On platforms with native $\mathrm{iSWAP}^\alpha$ or $\mathrm{fSim}(\theta,\varphi)$, $U^{(k,k{+}1)}_{M}(\phi)$ is implementable in one entangling gate (up to single-qubit $Z$ phases).
 If $XX{+}YY$ is not native, one can realize the same two-level rotation on the preparation path with the single 2Q primitive

 which has the block action $\ket{10}\mapsto \cos(\tfrac{\theta}{2})\,\ket{10}+\sin(\tfrac{\theta}{2})\,\ket{01}$ on $\mathrm{span}\{\ket{10},\ket{01}\}$. \end{remark}

-One of the well known results in quantum circuit simulation is that the $n$-qubit $W$-state is non-stabilizer.
+It follows from well known results in quantum circuit simulation that the initial state prepared by Algorithm ~\ref{alg:product} is non-stabilizer for $n\ge3$\cite{bravyi_gosset_2016} because each block contains a $W_n$-state.
 We cite this result in the following proposition. \begin{proposition}[${W_n}$ is non-Clifford\;\cite{bravyi_gosset_2016}] For $n\ge 3$ the $n$-qubit $W$ state $\ket{W_n}=\frac{1}{\sqrt n}\sum_{k=0}^{n-1} \ket{e_k}$ is not a stabilizer state.
 In particular, it cannot be prepared from $\ket{0}^{\otimes n}$ using Clifford operations alone.
 (The edge case $W_2=(\ket{01}+\ket{10})/\sqrt2$ is stabilizer.)
-Outside the stabilizer regime, strong simulation typically relies on non-Clifford techniques (e.g., stabilizer-rank decompositions), which are not known to run in polynomial time in general~\cite{bravyi_gosset_2016}. \end{proposition}
+Outside the stabilizer regime, strong simulation typically relies on non-Clifford techniques which are not known to run in polynomial time in general~\cite{bravyi_gosset_2016}. \end{proposition}

-It is thus reasonable to expect that our encoder already places the ansatz beyond the efficiently simulable stabilizer regime, strengthening the potential for quantum–classical separation discussed in Section~\ref{sec:classical-competitiveness}.
-Fig.\ref{fig:uniform-27} shows a superposition of one-hot hot states in the reduced Hilbert space with bitstrings representing valid permutations marked in green.
-Fig. \ref{fig:full-Blockqaoa} is a single layer CE-QAOA circuit for a $12$ qubit problem with $3$ blocks. \ref{alg:PHQC1}. \footnote{Data availability: A minimal Python implementation and integration into standard QAOA wrapper in Qiskit is made available \url{https://doi.org/10.5281/zenodo.15725265}}
+It is thus reasonable to expect that our encoder already places the ansatz beyond the efficiently simulable stabilizer regime, strengthening the potential for quantum–classical separation discussed in Sections~\ref{sec:classical-competitiveness} and \ref{sec:discussion}.
+Fig.\ref{fig:uniform-27} shows the basis vectors forming a product of one-hot states in the reduced Hilbert space with bitstrings representing valid permutations marked in green.
+Fig. \ref{fig:full-Blockqaoa} is a single layer CE-QAOA circuit for a $12$ qubit problem with $3$ blocks\cite{Onahempdata}. \footnote{Data availability: A minimal Python implementation and integration into standard QAOA wrapper in Qiskit is made available \url{https://doi.org/10.5281/zenodo.15725265}}